MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 If you need to design Word layouts where placement of design components on the page needs to be very precise, then you can set the their absolute position, both horizontal and vertical.
 It is possible to set a precision to two decimals of cm/inch.

-For tables, you can control their absolute position on the page in Table Properties.
-In the Tables tab, choose Around for the Text wrapping.
-Now the Positioning button is unlocked and you can set the horizontal and vertical position of the table.
+For tables, you can control their absolute position on the page in *Table Properties*.
+In the *Tables* tab, choose *Around* for the text wrapping.
+Now the *Positioning* button is unlocked and you can set the horizontal and vertical position of the table.
 For more information, see [Set or change table properties](https://support.microsoft.com/en-us/office/set-or-change-table-properties-3237de89-b287-4379-8e0c-86d94873b2e0)

-For text boxes, you can control their absolute position on the page in the *Shape format* menu: Position > More Layout Options (you can also navigate here by right-clicking on the text box).
+For text boxes, you can control their absolute position on the page in the *Shape format* menu: *Position* > *More Layout Options* (you can also navigate here by right-clicking on the text box).
 Now you can set the horizontal and vertical position of the text box.
 For more information, see [Ways to customize a text box](https://support.microsoft.com/en-us/office/ways-to-customize-a-text-box-0570ef01-1f4d-4f37-a787-7be3ce6b6380)

 > [!TIP]
-> When designing layouts for precision printing, consider enabling the ruler and gridlines (find them under View > Show).
+> When designing layouts for precision printing, consider enabling the ruler and gridlines (find them under *View* > *Show*).
 For more information, see [Show the ruler](https://support.microsoft.com/en-us/office/show-the-ruler-dc8a4e0d-209f-43b8-b967-8e65da24d4c7)

 ## Design guidelines for a report dataset designed for Word layouts